njhmagyar/njhmagyar.github.io/_posts/2024-10-17-twirlmate-mapping-registration-journey.md

 {:.mt-3}
 When I set out to design an event registration system for the sport of competitive baton twirling, I thought to myself, “How hard could it be?
 All you need to collect are two general types of information: who is participating, and what are they participating in.”

 However, I quickly realized there is far more to this process.
-For starters, the registration journey begins way before a person is actually ready to fill out the entry form.
-Also, during the registration process there’s a lot of information to collect for a given participant that must be collected in a certain order.
-And when it comes to getting users all the way to the finish line of their purchase, there are several points at which they might get stuck or drop off.
+For starters, the registration journey begins long before a person is actually ready to fill out the entry form.
+Also, during the registration process there’s a lot of information to collect for a given participant, and the order in which it's collected is important.
+Finally, when it comes to getting users all the way to the finish line of their purchase, there are several points at which they might get stuck or drop off.

-To wrap my head around this ballooning complexity, I needed to map out the overarching journey people were going to take both as customers and users to register via Twirlmate.
+To wrap my head around this ballooning complexity, I needed to map out the overarching journey people were going to take to register via Twirlmate.
 Here’s how I did it.

 ## The Process
 {:.mt-3}

 ### Develop personas
 {:.mt-2}
-The first step was to clarify who’s journey this was going to be.
+The first step was to clarify whose journey this was going to be.
 Characteristics I considered included:

 - Age